maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Next, we need a terminal program to send an receive commands over serial.
 I happen to use an oldy [realterm](https://realterm.sourceforge.io/), but [putty](https://www.putty.org/) is a popular alternative.

 Configure the COM port (115200/8/N/1), and connect.
-The hub is running a program that spits out data, and this now floods the terminal.
-Stop the program by sending a CTRL-C.
+The hub is running a program (if you want to know `runtime.start()`) that spits out data, and this now floods the terminal.
+Stop that program by sending a CTRL-C.
 We get a prompt from `MicroPython v1.11-1139-gf7407e5a0 on 2020-06-19; LEGO Technic Large Hub with STM32F413xx`

 ![Connect](images/connect.png)